Dorothy Warburton: Personal life

-Dorothy married fellow McGill graduate student Frederick Toney Warburton in 1957.
+Warburton married fellow McGill graduate student Frederick Toney Warburton in 1957.
 Together they had four children.
-Dorothy was a big advocate of women balancing both demanding careers and family at the same time.
-She was frequently met with criticism throughout her career and was denied faculty appointments and tenure because she was a woman in science.
+She was a strong advocate of women balancing both demanding careers and family at the same time.
+She was frequently met with criticism throughout her career, and was denied faculty appointments and tenure because she was a woman in science.

-Dorothy shared a rare immune disorder with three of her four children.
-This condition was known as a neutrophil chemotactic defect and her and her children often suffered from eczema, asthma, and severe allergies.
+Warburton shared a rare immune disorder with three of her four children.
+This condition was known as a neutrophil chemotactic defect, and she and her children often suffered from eczema, asthma, and severe allergies.
 Due to complications from the condition, one of her daughters unexpectedly died at the age of 24.

 Achievements and awards

-Throughout her career, Dorothy was honoured with many awards and held many achievements and accomplishments.
+Throughout her career, Warburton was honoured with many awards and held many achievements and accomplishments.
 She received the William Allan Award in 2006 for her contributions to medicine and human genetics.

-Her lab was also one of the first lab's to use in situ hybridization for human gene mapping and were able to identify the sites of ribosomal RNA genes.
+Hers was one of the first labs to use in situ hybridization for human gene mapping, and was able to identify the sites of ribosomal RNA genes.
 For this she received the 2014 Distinguished Cytogeneticist Award from the American Cytogenetics Conference.